Phebus, Randall K.Professor

 Ph.D. , University of Tennessee, 1992

-Dr. Randy Phebus was born and raised in Waverly, Tennessee, a small town 70 miles west of Nashville.
+Dr. Randy Phebus is from Waverly, Tennessee, a small town 70 miles west of Nashville.
 He attended the University of Tennessee in Knoxville from 1981-1992, earning B.S.
 (Animal Science), M.S. and Ph.D. degrees (Food Science).
 Dr. Phebus joined the K-State ASI department in 1992 and has a 30% teaching and 70% research appointment within the Food Science discipline group.
-He teaches both undergraduate and graduate level courses in Food Science and is very active in the distance learning Food Science program and student recruitment.
+He teaches both undergraduate and graduate level courses in Food Science and is active in the distance learning Global Campus Food Science program and student recruitment.
 He specializes in food microbiology, food safety, food biosecurity and defense, and public health.

-Dr. Phebus also coordinates an active applied food safety research program.
-He is a member of the K-State Food Science Institute and the National Agricultural Biosecurity Center.
-Dr. Phebus holds graduate faculty status in Food Science, Animal Sciences and Pathobiology.
+Dr. Phebus coordinates an active applied food safety research program spanning most food categories.
+He is a member of the K-State Food Science Institute, and holds graduate faculty status in Food Science, Animal Sciences, and Pathobiology.
 He works closely with food processors, regulators, and technology providers across the country to improve food quality and safety through laboratory-based and processing-based research and troubleshooting activities.
-Recently, he was appointed by the U.S. Secretary of Agriculture to the National Committee on Meat and Poultry Inspection.
+Recently, the U.S. Secretary of Agriculture appointed him to the National Advisory Committee on Meat and Poultry Inspection.
+He is a research fellow at the K-State Biosecurity Research Institute, where his team conducts large-scale pathogen-inoculated studies under biocontainment to support food industry food safety needs.

 Primary Research Areas:

-- Control of microorganisms in food processing environments to promote public health.
+• Control of microorganisms in food processing environments.

-- Development and validation of post-process pasteurization methods and secondary microbial barriers for control of Listeria monocytogenes and Clostridium spp. in ready-to-eat processed meat products.
+• Development and validation of post-process pasteurization methods and secondary microbial barriers for control of pathogens in ready-to-eat processed food products.